darcyvoutt/liquid-section-renderer/README.md

 ## Window Events

 The component dispatches the following events during the section rendering lifecycle.
+A randomly generated `id` is included in the detail object to differentiate events.

 | Event Name | Description |
 |------------|-------------|